SHOW-UNAN(祥雲庵)

 The Silent Discipline — Samurai and Tea Ceremony in Kanazawa

-In the small, intimate space of the tearoom, host and guest can sense each other’s heartbeat, exchange feelings, and come to a quiet understanding.
+In the intimate space of the tearoom, host and guest can sense each other’s heartbeat, share unspoken feelings, and come to a quiet understanding.
 This is the essence of the tea ceremony.

 Savour 450 Year Old Wisdom and Purify Your Heart